nschorgh/Planetary-Code-Collection/Mars/Test/README_tests.txt

 ./mars_fast ph

-This will read input file lats.ph and produce output files depths.ph and depthF.ph
+This will read input file 'lats.ph' and produce output files 'depths.ph' and 'depthF.ph'.